 Water, plumbing and bathroom fittings

 Repair category 1

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
+Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
-It is our understanding that a new boiler unit was installed in circa 2016 and any documentation for this, where available, should be obtained.
-We would highlight that the thermostatic control valves of the radiators in the property had been removed, we were informed that these will be reinstated prior to conclusion of missives.
-Confirmation of this should be obtained.
+Service records should be obtained and checked.
+In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+We understand the system has been serviced on an annual basis and we would advise that all service documentation be obtained and authenticated at the point of sale.